debtcollective/student-debt-campaign/src/pages/index.md

     feed:
       - picture: /img/d.-adono-striker-pic.jpg
         status: >-
-          I strike because the way the school is not accountable for its fraudulent practices, nor should the students be held accountable to line the for profits industries pockets with money I earned through my own hard work.
-Not through a "degree" or certificate not recognised.
+          I strike because the way the school I attended has not been held accountable for its fraudulent practice.
 I strike so my son can understand when wrong is done to you, you have to do what's right and speak up.
 Even if it's hard and uncomfortable.
+Cancel student debt!
-        username: Dawn Kceul
+        username: Danielle Adorno
       - picture: /img/jairo-martinez.jpg
         status: >-
           I attended ITT Tech in Springfield, VA.
 My debts should be cancelled